 Lack of Recognition

-One common reason why people end up quitting their jobs is that they don’t feel appreciated and valued for what they do.
-Software engineering can be very stressful, especially when you are not getting any recognition or appreciation from your superiors or colleagues.
+People often quit their jobs because they don’t feel appreciated or valued.
+Software engineering can be stressful, especially without recognition from superiors or colleagues.

 Evolving Technologies

-This means that you will always learn new things and adapt yourself to new situations, which can be stressful.
+You will always learn new things and adapt to new situations, which can be stressful.

 Fear of Failure